systelab/systelab-components/src/app/systelab-components/combobox/README.md

 In order to create a combobox with favourites you must set the input property "withFavourites" as true, and in your component add a new service, "PreferencesService", and set it in the **constructor**, and it's necessary to set a **preferenceName** input.

+## Using a Combo with reset combo option
+In order to put the combo in blank or with the initial value, you must set the property "withDeleteOption" as true.
+This option will show a X in the combo just in case that a value is selected.
+If you are using a multiple selection combobox, all items selected will be deleted.
+If you are using a combobox without blank value, the default option will be selected.

 ## Using AbstractApiTreeComboBox&lt;T&gt; with Favourites

 Follow the same steps than in a normal combo, but you must rewrite a function, *getFavouriteText*, to define the text that will be shown in the